Charles Manyuchi

+Professional career

 Manyuchi made his professional debut in 2009, and won the ABU welterweight title in 2013.
 In 2014, he won the WBC International welterweight title against Patrick Allotey.
 He successfully defended his WBC crown in Lusaka against Devis Caceres.
 He was awarded the Zimbabwe's Sports Person of the Year accolade in 2014.
 He made another successful defense of the WBC International belt against Gianluca Frezza, in the latter's native Italy.

 Manyuchi further advanced his career by beating Dmitry Mikhailenko in Yekaterinburg for the WBC Silver title.
 Manyuchi won the fight by unanimous decision (118-110, 116–114, 115–113).
 Manyuchi's run of 17 consecutive victories came to an end against Kudratillo Abdukakhorov.
 Abdukakhorov proved to be too much for Manyuchi, beating him with a first round technical knockout (TKO) after dropping him twice.
 Manyuchi mocked Abduqaxorov prior to the fight, saying that he was "in a different league" while his manager claimed they were already planning to fight for the WBC world title.
 Abdukakhorov claimed Manyuchi was "overconfident".